Last Updated on 15 December, 2020 by Veronica

 Amboy, Roy’s Motel & Cafe

-It is a complex that includes a motel, cafe, gas station, and a workshop.
+It is a complex that includes a motel, cafe, gas station, and workshop.
 It was built in the 1920s.
 Its signal, one of the many that you will see during the route, is a classic in the photos.

 Roy’s Motel & Café may no longer be working when you decide to make the route.
-If so, you’ll have to sleep at “The Farm B&B” or the surrounding area (although there’s not much to choose from) and do this stretch again in the morning.
+If so, you’ll have to sleep at “The Farm B&B” or the surrounding area (although there’s not much to choose from) and drive this stretch again in the morning.

 You can also sleep in Joshua Tree, there are several hotels, but it is further away.
 You can also continue to Needles, which is 81 miles ahead.
+You have options.

 Amboy Crater